The Yang-Baxter integrability of the critical Ising chain: Commutativity of transfer matrices

 \section{Commutativity of transfer matrices}

-Now that we have a regular, spectral parameter dependent $R$-matrix constructed out of Majorana fermions, we are in a position to find the mutually commuting set of operators from a transfer matrix.
+Now that we have a `regular', spectral parameter dependent $R$-matrix constructed out of Majorana fermions, we are in a position to find the mutually commuting set of operators from a transfer matrix.
 The first step for this is to write down the monodromy matrix $T$ in terms of the Lax operators $L$\footnote{We use the following convention: }:

-Here $a$ denotes the index for the auxiliary space that will eventually get traced over.
+Here $a,b$ denotes the indices for the auxiliary spaces that will eventually get traced over.
 The $N$ physical space indices are denoted using $j$.
 The Lax operators themselves satisfy the so called $RLL$ relation

 A possible solution for the Lax operator is the $R$-matrix itself.
 This is called the fundamental representation and is the one used to construct the monodromy matrix in \eqref{eq:monodromy}.
 For the Majorana solutions this $R$-matrix can take the forms I or II in \eqref{eq:R-matrix-form1-form2}.
 Using this expression we will first verify the that the monodromy matrix satisfies the spectral parameter dependent YBE in \eqref{eq:YBE-spec-nonbraided},